PabloAsekas/OrderMedia/README.md

 ![Order Media](https://github.com/PabloAsekas/OrderMedia/assets/2021846/f46b7ba6-0302-46a6-b67f-bcc77240d61e)

-Order Media is a .NET 6 console application made to classify media files based on the captured date.
+Order Media is a .NET 7 console application made to classify media files based on the captured date.

 To have an ordered media catalog, this application will move each file to the corresponding folder based on the captured date.

-The default name of the files produced by cameras or phones are arbitrary and useless, the application will rename each file adding the captured date to the name.
+The default name of the files produced by cameras or phones is arbitrary and useless, the application will rename each file adding the captured date to the name.
 It will replace the original name if it is too long with a shorter one if configured.

 ## How it works